Bereavement Counseling

 Sadness

 Sadness is a normal part of grieving.
 We may feel numb, hopeless, and disconnected from the world around us.
-It is important to seek professional help if we are struggling to cope with our grief.
+It is important to seek professional help if you are struggling to cope with your grief.

 5.